 - An oilseeds crushing plant in Claypool, Indiana

 - Two corn ethanol plants in Norfolk, Nebraska & Grand Junction, Iowa

 - 24 cotton warehouses in Arkansas, Arizona, California, Mississippi, Missouri, South Carolina, Tennessee and Texas, as well as two container loading facilities in West Texas

-- Three export terminals at ports in Beaumont, Texas; Baton Rouge, Louisiana; and Seattle, Washington
+- Two export terminals at ports in Baton Rouge, Louisiana; and Seattle, Washington